GregShiner/CMPSC-445-Project1/README.md

 ## Data Preprocessing
 ### Removing Columns With No Useful Information
 The first step in cleaning up this data is removing columns that do not need to be considered.
 These columns could be removed for a variety of reasons but the most common one was that the data was simply not relevant to the analysis.
 There were many columns for information such as owner information, book keeping information, tax information, and some geographic information that was not relevant to the analysis.
 The columns that were kept were the columns that contained information on the property's characteristics, such as number of bedrooms, number of bathrooms, and land size.
+Additionally I kept latitude and longitude to see if there was any linear correlation in property value.

 ### Filter Categories
 The next step in cleaning up this data was to filter the data to only include residential properties.
 This was done by filtering the data to only include properties that had a `category_code` of 1 or 2 which represented single family and multi-family homes respectively.